In the forty-sixth chapter of the book of Genesis, Israel goes to Egypt: Israel al va in Egjit.

 If you are arriving on this site for the first time, begin your study of the Friulian language here.

 Read Gjenesi 46

 For the sake of thoroughness, below is a listing of the names that appear in this grouping of verses.
-Because of the number of names, I have listed them in alphabetical order.
+Because of the amount of names, I have listed them in alphabetical order.

 A-D. Aghi (Haggi), Amul (Hamul), Arde (Ard), Areli (Areli), Arodi (Arodi), Asbel (Ashbel), Asenat (Asenath), Aser (Asher), Beker (Becher), Bele (Belah), Beniamin (Benjamin), Berie (Beriah), Bile (Bilhah), Carmi (Carmi), Cherzon (Hezron), Dan (Dan), Dine (Dinah).

 E-J. Eber (Heber), Echi (Ehi), Efraim (Ephraim), Elon (Elon), Enoc (Hanoc), Er (Er), Eri (Eri), Esbon (Ezbon), Gad (Gad), Ghere (Gera), Gherson (Gershon), Gjude (Judah), Guni (Guni), Imne (Jimnah), Israel (Israel), Issacar (Issachar), Isve (Ishuah), Isvi (Isui), Jachin (Jachin), Jacleel (Jahleel), Jacop (Jacob), Jacseel (Jahzeel), Jamin (Jamin), Jasub (Job), Jemuel (Jemuel), Jeser (Jezer), Josef (Joseph).